CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 Once we have the input values, we can use them to *produce* an output with R for being *provided* to the user in the interface.
 This last sentence has two parts 1) to produce and 2) to provide in the same way we have to program our App by 1) `render*()` and 2)  `*Output()` functions.

-This two functions work together and each output function has its own render function counterpart.
+These two functions work together and each output function has its own render function counterpart.
 The following image presents some of this functions,

 ![From Shiny [Cheat Sheet](https://www.rstudio.com/resources/cheatsheets/)](/figure/source/2018-06-19-introduction-Shiny/shiny-outputs.png)